EU AI Act: A Practical Guide for Practitioners

 For limited risk systems, while the technical requirements may be less stringent, organizations still need to focus carefully on transparency and user communication.
 This means developing clear, accessible ways to inform users about AI system capabilities and limitations.
 The challenge here often lies in striking the right balance - providing enough information for informed decision-making without overwhelming users with technical details.

 Even organizations deploying minimal risk systems should maintain basic documentation and consider adopting higher standards voluntarily.
-This forward-looking approach not only prepares organizations for potential future regulatory changes but also helps build trust with users and stakeholders.
+This forward-looking approach prepares organizations for potential future regulatory changes and helps build trust with users and stakeholders.

 Core Concepts and Technical Requirements